Janssen COVID-19 vaccine: Phase III

-A phase III clinical trial called ENSEMBLE started enrollment in September 2020 and completed enrollment on 17 December 2020.
+A phase III clinical trial called ENSEMBLE started enrollment in September 2020 and completed enrollment in December 2020.
 It was designed as a randomized, double-blind, placebo-controlled clinical trial intended to evaluate the safety and efficacy of a single-dose vaccine versus placebo in adults aged 18 years of age and older.
 Study participants received a single intramuscular injection of Ad26.COV2.S at a dose level of 5×10^{10} virus particles on day one.
-The trial was paused on 12 October 2020, because a volunteer became ill, but the company said it found no evidence that the vaccine had caused the illness and announced on 23 October 2020 that it would resume the trial.
-On 29 January 2021, Janssen announced safety and efficacy data from an interim analysis of ENSEMBLE trial data, which demonstrated the vaccine was 66% effective at preventing the combined endpoints of moderate and severe COVID-19 at 28 days post-vaccination among all volunteers.
+The trial was paused in October 2020, because a volunteer became ill, but the company said it found no evidence that the vaccine had caused the illness and announced in October 2020 that it would resume the trial.
+In January 2021, Janssen announced safety and efficacy data from an interim analysis of ENSEMBLE trial data, which demonstrated the vaccine was 66% effective at preventing the combined endpoints of moderate and severe COVID-19 at 28 days post-vaccination among all volunteers.
 The interim analysis was based on 468 cases of symptomatic COVID-19 among 43,783 adult volunteers in Argentina, Brazil, Chile, Colombia, Mexico, Peru, South Africa, and the United States.
 No deaths related to COVID-19 were reported in the vaccine group, while five deaths in the placebo group were related to COVID-19.
 During the trial, no anaphylaxis was observed in participants.

-A second phase III clinical trial called ENSEMBLE 2 started enrollment on 12 November 2020.
+A second phase III clinical trial called ENSEMBLE 2 started enrollment in November 2020.
 ENSEMBLE 2 differed from ENSEMBLE in that its study participants received two intramuscular (IM) injections of Ad26.COV2.S, one on day 1 and the next on day 57.
 Early results indicated 85% efficacy against severe/critical disease.
 Plasma from 8 participants showed greater neutralization activity against the Delta variant than against Beta.

 Authorizations

 European Union

-Beginning on 1 December 2020, clinical trial of the vaccine candidate has been undergoing a "rolling review" process by the Committee for Medicinal Products for Human Use of the European Medicines Agency (EMA), a step to expedite EMA consideration of an expected conditional marketing authorization.
-On 16 February 2021, Janssen applied to the EMA for conditional marketing authorization of the vaccine.
-The European Commission approved the COVID-19 Vaccine Janssen on 11 March 2021.
+Beginning in December 2020, clinical trial of the vaccine candidate has been undergoing a "rolling review" process by the Committee for Medicinal Products for Human Use of the European Medicines Agency (EMA), a step to expedite EMA consideration of an expected conditional marketing authorization.
+In February 2021, Janssen applied to the EMA for conditional marketing authorization of the vaccine.
+The European Commission approved the COVID-19 Vaccine Janssen in March 2021.
 In Finland, the Janssen vaccine is only offered for those aged 65 and over.